TomasOConnell9/HPQC/week5/README.md

 ## Part 2: MPI

 The second part of this weeks task was to parallelise the simulation using MPI so that multiple processes can handle different segments of the string simultaneously.
-I was unable to successfully implement this correctly but my attempt located in
+I was unable to successfully implement this correctly but my attempt located in `my_MPI_string_wave.c`.

+**Attemptted method:**
+First I split the string up into chunks, I evenly split each based of the amount of processes the program is using.
+If the program is not evenly divided I just added to leftover calcualtions to rank 0.
+I set it up so each section runs their calcaultions for each point on the string, and included non-blocking MPI communication between the proccess so they can send boundary contitions between them.
+After each segment performs their designated calcualtions rank 0 collects all the values using `MPI_Gather`, I included this as trying to update the output file simultaneously was not a viable solution, meaning rank 0 handles all the file writing.

+Unfortunately the designed solution does not work, the file will compile and run sucessfully but the resulting gif is not something that makes sense.
+Despite the issues I believe some small changes will result in the correct solution.

 ## Part 3: Improve Physics model